-Section V - Progression towards the Total Cost of Care Model
+Section V - Implementation of the Total Cost of Care Model

-On July 9, 2018, Governor Hogan, alongside CMS and other State leaders, signed the Maryland Total Cost of Care Contract, authorizing the 2019 start of the TCOC Model.
-Under the new Model, Maryland will be expected to progressively transform care delivery across the health care system with the objective of improving health and quality of care.
+On July 9, 2018, Governor Hogan, alongside CMS and other State leaders, signed the Maryland Total Cost of Care (TCOC) Contract, authorizing the January 1, 2019 start of the TCOC Model.
+Under the new TCOC Model, Maryland is expected to progressively transform care delivery across the health care system with the objective of improving health and quality of care.
 At the same time, State growth in Medicare spending must be maintained lower than the national growth rate.
-The new Total Cost of Care Model will give the State flexibility to tailor initiatives to the Maryland health care context, and encourage providers to drive health care innovation.
-The Total Cost of Care Model will also encourage continued Care Redesign and initiate the Maryland Primary Care Program to provide new tools and resources for primary care providers to better meet the needs of patients with complex and chronic conditions and help Marylanders achieve better health status overall.
+The new TCOC Model gives the State flexibility to tailor initiatives to the Maryland healthcare context, and encourage providers to drive health care innovation.
+The TCOC Model encourages continued Care Redesign and initiated the Maryland Primary Care Program (MDPCP) to provide new tools and resources for primary care providers to better meet the needs of patients with complex and chronic conditions and help Marylanders achieve better health status overall.